-Special Case:
+Special Cases:

-The CP3201 does not have destination buttons.
-The CP3201 is a single-destination control panel.
-The panel has an implicit destination that is not operator-selectable.
-(The button does, however, appear, in the configuration page for a CP3201, just to the left of the Destination Lock button.)
+The CP3201 and the CP6401 do not have destination buttons because they are single-destination control panels.
+Such panels have an implicit destination that is not operator-selectable.
+(A default destination button does, however, appear in the configuration page for a CP3201 or CP6401, just to the left of the Destination Lock button.)

-To configure the implicit destination of a CP3201, select the button labeled 'DEF DEST' and specify its levels and outputs as you would any ordinary destination.
+To configure the implicit destination of a CP3201 or CP6401, select the button labeled 'DEF DEST' and specify its levels and outputs as you would any ordinary destination.